RaviKavaiya/flutter_vehicle_pollution/README.md

 # flutter_vehicle_pollution

+Note : This is the project, which was submitted to the contest 'Flutter Create'

 A Flutter application that calculates CO2 emission of vehicles and tells whether you need to take care

 This is a basic Flutter Application, which calculates your vehicle's CO2 emission in a year...